SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/OpenAI Pissed Off Developers by Phasing Out Plugins for GPTs.md

 ## Metadata
 - Author: [[Maxwell Zeff]]
+- Date: 2023-12-26
 - Full Title: OpenAI Pissed Off Developers by Phasing Out Plugins for GPTs
 - Category: #articles
+- Summary: OpenAI has upset developers by phasing out ChatGPT plugins and asking them to turn their work into GPTs.
+While GPTs and plugins serve the same purpose, plugins offer more functionality and are preferred by developers.
+OpenAI is trying to revamp plugins with the more consumer-friendly GPT Store, but developers are concerned that this move may ostracize them.
+Additionally, there are security concerns around plugins, which may be part of the reason for prioritizing GPTs with limited functionality.
 - URL: https://gizmodo.com/openai-pissed-off-developers-by-phasing-out-plugins-for-1851124124

 ## Highlights